reidmain/FDKeychain/README.md

 		forKey: @"password"
 		forService: @"Trambopoline"];

-To get the item from the keychain:
+To get the password from the keychain:

 	NSString *password = [FDKeychain itemForKey: @"password"
 		forService: @"Trambopoline"];

-To delete the item from the keychain:
+To delete the password from the keychain:

 	[FDKeychain deleteItemForKey: @"password"
 		forService: @"Trambopoline"];

-Now let us pretend you have two applications named "Moon Unit Alpha" and "Moon Until Zappa" and you want them to share a OAuth token you have stored so that they don't need to login to both applications.
-You need to add an Entitlements file to the target of both applications and ensure "XXXXXXXXXX.com.1414degrees.moonunit" is one of the possible keychain access groups (Replace XXXXXXXXXX with the App Id of the provisioning profile you are using to sign the application). a
+Now let us pretend you have two applications named "Moon Unit Alpha" and "Moon Until Zappa" and you want them to share a OAuth token so the user does not need to login to both applications.
+First, you will need to add an entitlements file to the target of both applications and ensure "XXXXXXXXXX.com.1414degrees.moonunit" is one of the possible keychain access groups (Replace XXXXXXXXXX with the App Id of the provisioning profile you are using to sign the application). a
 Saving: